ehlesp/smallab-k8s-pve-guide/G008 - Host hardening 02 ~ Alternative administrator user.md

 ### Testing `sudo` with the new administrator user

-After you've checked that your new administrator user can connect through ssh, make a simple test to see if this user has sudo privileges.
+After you have checked that your new administrator user can connect through ssh, make a simple test to see if this user has `sudo` privileges.
 For instance, you could try to execute a `ls` with `sudo`.

 ~~~sh
 $ sudo ls -al